IABTechLab/uid2docs/docs/guides/google-ss-integration.md

 :::important
 When you're following the steps, in [Select allowed secure signals](https://support.google.com/admanager/answer/10488752#select-signals), under **Web Signal Deploy Option**, choose **Google Deploy**.
 If you choose the **Prebid User ID Module**, your UID2s will not be correctly processed unless you also choose the **Use your Prebid configuration to automatically configure your Secure signals settings** field.
 Before saving your configuration, double-check that you've selected the correct option.

+If you're using Prebid, you must also update your Prebid.js configuration: see [Optional: Enable Secure Signals in a Third-Party Bidder](#optional-enable-secure-signals-in-a-third-party-bidder).
 :::

 ### Optional: Enable Secure Signals in a Third-Party Bidder